alphagov/notifications-admin/docs/index.md

 ![Notfy](/static/images/notify-diagram.png)

-There are two ways to integrate the API into your service:
+There are 2 ways to integrate the API into your service:

 * use one of the client libraries provided by GOV.UK Notify:
     * [Python library](https://github.com/alphagov/notifications-python-client)